kreely/mquickjs/README.md

 - `Array` objects:

-    - They have no hole.
+    - They have no holes.

     - Numeric properties are always handled by the array object and not forwarded to its prototype.